 Do I need a rabies vaccination?

-However, if you are planning on travelling overseas to a country where the risk of catching rabies is high including Central and South America, Africa, Asia, Indonesia, and North Eastern Europe, you should visit your GP or travel health specialist 4-6 weeks prior to travelling.
+However, if you are planning on travelling overseas to a country where the risk of catching rabies is high including Central and South America, Africa, Asia, Indonesia, and North Eastern Europe, you should visit your GP or travel health specialist at least 4 weeks prior to travelling.
 They will assess the risk of exposure, access to healthcare resources overseas and potential access to post-bite treatments.

-If you require rabies vaccine prior to travelling, a total of three vaccines will be required before departure.
+If you require rabies vaccine prior to travelling, a total of three doses will be required before departure.

 Sources & Citations

 1. NSW Government Department of Health, Rabies and Australian bat lyssavirus infection fact sheet.
 Available at: https://www.health.nsw.gov.au/Infectious/factsheets/Factsheets/rabies.pdf (accessed 07 December 2021).

 3. Australian Government Department of Health.
 The Australian Immunisation Handbook.
 Rabies and other lyssaviruses.
 Available at: https://immunisationhandbook.health.gov.au/vaccine-preventable-diseases/rabies-and-other-lyssaviruses (accessed 07 December 2021).

 8. healthdirect Australia.
 Rabies.
 Available at: https://www.healthdirect.gov.au/rabies (accessed 07 December 2021).